With 1,000 experts fitting

 Changing a brake wheel cylinder can be a bigger job than changing pads and discs and is also much less likely to need changing.

 If you do need to change your brake wheel cylinder then consider a brake fluid change at the same time as you don’t want dirty old brake fluid in a new cylinder.

 A new brake wheel cylinder would cost on average around £45, but can start from as little as £35 – remember that is fully fitted and includes labour.

 Cost to replace brake fluid

 Brake fluid is not expensive and if we need to top-up your brake fluid while we’re doing other work on your braking system, then we won’t normally charge for this.

-If you need you are a complete brake fluid change (perhaps because the master cylinder has been replaced or brake hoses have been damaged), then this takes longer and would typically start from around £30, depending on the oil type required.
+If you need a complete brake fluid change (perhaps because the master cylinder has been replaced or brake hoses have been damaged), then this takes longer and would typically start from around £30, depending on the oil type required.